EvergineTeam/WebGL.NET/README.md

 # WebGL.NET

-A *proof-of-concept* C# wrapper for WebGL through WebAssembly.
+A *proof-of-concept* C# wrapper for WebGL through WebAssembly, thought for @WaveEngine.

-ee the samples running [here](https://marcoscobena.com/tmp/webgldotnet/).
+See the samples running [here](https://marcoscobena.com/tmp/webgldotnet/).